Key House conservative on debt deal: ‘There’s a reason Mitt Romney supports this’

 “I’m hopeful the House and Senate will pass it into law in the coming days,” he added.

-Roy’s messaging against the bill comes as House leaders are whipping up support for the legislation ahead of this week’s vote, which is set for Wednesday.
-Some conservatives and liberals have expressed concerns with the measure, and a number of GOP lawmakers have vowed to vote against it when it comes to the floor.
+House leaders are whipping up support for the legislation ahead of this week’s vote — which is set for Wednesday — but Roy’s messaging suggests the bill may meet some resistance.
+A number of conservatives and liberals have expressed concerns with the measure, and some GOP lawmakers have vowed to vote against it when it comes to the floor.

 Conservatives are frustrated that the measure is not more aggressive, and liberals are unhappy with the number of provisions included.